bazykinlab/SELVa/README.md

 `% java –jar Selva.jar config.txt`

-Currently, the jar is built using Java 1.7, so you have to have the corresponding JDK on your system.
+Currently, the jar is built using Java 1.8, so you have to have the corresponding JRE on your system.

 ### Getting started
 The `example` directory has some sample files to get you started